Wiser App Review 2024: Features, Pricing, and More

 It has a great design, good audio quality, and some nice features, but the user experience isn’t the best.

-And it’s not just my opinion—after diving into the review section on the App Store, the most common complaint from dissatisfied users is glitches.
+And it’s not just my opinion—after diving into the review section on the App Store, I found that glitches are the most common complaint from dissatisfied users.

 If the developers fix these glitches and lower the price, I might reconsider my stance.

-But for now, I can’t recommend the Wiser app, as there are better options like Blinkist available, which offer a more polished experience at a better value.
+But for now, I can’t recommend the Wiser app, as better options like Blinkist offer a more polished experience at a better value.